 Because every trip comes with its own unique circumstances, your best chance of understanding liability in a rideshare case is by turning to an Uber accident attorney who can shed light on whether you have a claim.

 GET TO KNOW OUR MIAMI CAR ACCIDENT LAWYERS

-Led by founding attorney, Scott Aigen, Esq., Aigen Law Firm provides personal injury and wrongful death representation to clients throughout the Miami area.
+Led by founding attorney, Scott Aigen, Esq., Aigen Injury Law provides personal injury and wrongful death representation to clients throughout the Miami area.
 We offer free case evaluations and we do not collect attorney fees unless you recover compensation for your losses.
 Our attorneys have a track record of success and Mr. Aigen has been given distinction by the Florida Super Lawyers association.